Raiding the Rock Vault: History

 The show closed at the Westgate in September 2014, and then reopened in November in the 1,100-seat theater at the Tropicana.
 In the interim, the show was revamped to remove material developed by Payne, including the narrative about the discovery of the "rock vault" in a Mayan temple.
 Instead, the songs were bracketed by comedy sketches portraying stories recalled by two fictional roadies from their years of touring with rock bands.

 A sister show, Raiding the Country Vault, featuring classic country music songs in a similar format, was launched by Cowell and Napier-Bell in Branson, Missouri in May 2016.

 The producers ended the run at the Tropicana in July 2016, because they were not able to consistently sell the 300 to 400 tickets per night needed to cover their costs.
 The show started a new run in March 2017 at the 650-seat Vinyl nightclub at the Hard Rock Hotel and Casino.
 To fit in the smaller venue, the comedy sketches were eliminated from the show, along with the "vault" prop that had previously sat at the center of the set.

 In 2017 and 2018, a second company of Raiding the Rock Vault appeared for limited engagements at the Starlite Theatre in Branson.
 Producers also had plans for a worldwide tour, and pop and Latin versions of the show.
 In December 2019, Raiding the Rock Vault played 3 shows in London, England.

-On September 30, 2019 it was announced that the show would move to RIO Las Vegas in 2020 as the current location, Hard Rock Hotel Las Vegas, would be closing for renovations.
-On January 11, 2020, Raiding the Rock Vault launched at 172 Live Music club inside RIO All-Suites Hotel and Casino Las Vegas.
+In January 2020, with the Hard Rock preparing to close for renovations, the show moved to Club 172 at the Rio casino hotel.
+After a two-year hiatus due to the COVID-19 pandemic, the show reopened at The Duomo, a new venue at the Rio.

+In 2023, the show announced it would move from the Rio to the Hard Rock Cafe at Showcase Mall.